 2. Policy Types

-• Draft Policy: Configures the application to run the latest draft version.
+• Draft Policy: Configures the project to run the latest draft version.
 This is useful for environments like development or testing, where ongoing changes need to be reflected in real-time without committing to a finalized version.

 3. Version Control and Flexibility